PySPH: a Python-based framework for smoothed particle hydrodynamics: Implementation, usage, and design

-We note that there are many SPH schemes and each of these schemes typically involves the same set of equations in different combinations.
+As noted before, there are many SPH schemes available, for example WCSPH, and EDAC-SPH.
+When the WCSPH scheme is used for different problems, one typically needs to use the same set of equations in different combinations.
 PySPH provides what are called \code{Scheme}s which abstract out the required code to generate the equations and integrators.
 PySPH provides a variety of standard schemes like the \code{WCSPHScheme}, \code{TVFScheme}, \code{EDACScheme}, \code{GSPHScheme}, etc.\ which allow users to solve a problem by creating the particles and creating a suitably configured scheme.
 A \code{SchemeChooser} is also provided that allows one to choose a suitable scheme from the command line.
 These make it easy to create a single application which can be run with a variety of different schemes.
-Many of the PySPH examples use this approach and so if PySPH already provides a scheme, one does not need to write the equations explicitly and may directly use the scheme.
+Many of the PySPH examples use this approach.